lovebrew/lovebrew.github.io/packaging.md

 #### Custom Metadata

 Edit the `lovebrew.toml` file in the directory.
 Read the comments for specific details on each item.
-Once done, run `lovebrew`.
+Once done, run `lovebrew build`.

 Copy the newly built *SuperGame.(nro/3dsx)* to the micro SD card under `/switch` (or `/3ds`) and it will show up as an entry once you open the Homebrew Menu.